hassan-ak/bootcamp2021c10/Readme.md

 [Start Learning - Queries and Mutations](https://graphql.org/learn/queries/)

 Queries run in parallel and used to get data which mutations run in sequence and used to modify data.
-Have a look at a query and its response
+In the most simple terms GraphQL is about asking specific fields on objects.
+Queries can have comments and as a response we can get strings or objects.
+A query where a string is returned as response is given in the above exapmle.
+See the follwoing example where string and object is returned as response (what a query will respond can be expected based on schema).

 ```
 {
   hero {
     name
+    # Queries can have comments!
+    friends {
+      name
+    }
   }
 }
 ```